se-edu/learningresources/contents/data/sql/SQL.md

 - W3Schools offers an interactive written tutorial for [SQL](https://www.w3schools.com/sql/default.asp).

 - You can also use a [SQL Quick Reference Guide](https://www.w3schools.com/sql/sql_ref_mysql.asp) to look up information quickly once you're familiar with the language.

+- You can also take a look at [40 important SQL queries](https://bytescout.com/blog/20-important-sql-queries.html) to get a quick overview (or refresher) of SQL.

 ---